Sloppy Joe Recipe2013-05-20

 Like most recipes, you can adjust it to your own taste.
 Don’t like peppers, leave them out, or add more if you really love them.

 Sloppy joes aren’t usually spicy hot so if you want to maintain the original taste, I wouldn’t add hot sauce.
+That said, it’s your dinner, so if you like it spicy, feel free to add red chili flakes or your favorite hot sauce.

 - 2 tablespoons butter